 Trees must be maintained and regularly pruned so as not to obstruct pedestrian traffic, sidewalks, alleys or the street.
 The city of Denver requires that branches overhanging sidewalks and streets provide at least 8′ of clearance for pedestrians, bikes, and vehicles.
 Generally, deciduous trees need pruning every three to four years.
 Regular pruning helps create a beautiful street canopy throughout Lowry.

-You can get more information about trees and tree care by contacting a certified arborist, your local nursery or the following websites:
+You can get more information about trees and tree care by contacting a certified arborist, your local nursery, or the following websites:

 Tree Lawn Trees